rcgsheffield/Galaxy-SLURM/README.md

 cd galaxy
 ```

-This script will install the dependencies for Galaxy and run a local web server at [port 8080](http://localhost:8080/)
+This script will install the dependencies for Galaxy and run the web server on port 8080

 ```bash